 Håfa adai!
 Welcome to Bookmarks & Armchairs!

-My name is Mariana.
-I am a Guamanian Chamorro mestiza living in a North American desert.
-I love storytelling, history, anthropology, psychology, other sciences, and more.
+I am a Guamanian Chamorro mestiza living in a North American desert who love books!
 I also have ADHD.
-This blog is my way of tracking the books I read and listen to.
+This blog is my way of tracking the many books I read and listen to.

 Week 1: Fiction or Non-Fiction